d3x0r/STFRPhysics/math/TheNotBang.md

 # Working Theory

 There is a flat space, which can be used as a basis to show positive curvature.
 There is another space, where photons are allowed to go.
-The second space can be mapped on the first space, but have additional displacments from positive curvature generators that move where light can go.
+The second space can be mapped on the first space, but have additional displacements from positive curvature generators that move where light can go.
 This is an ideal graph, and it should be noted that the physics of real life includes additional interactions that will often prevent following ideal geodesics; except in the extreme case that black holes represent.